saniauzma/Twitter_Kafka_Pyspark_ETL_Pipeline/README.md

 rule 1 - search for value "python" and tag "python".

-- How does an API response looks?
+- How does an API response look?

 [This Twitter API v2 data dictionary ](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/tweet) from API's Docs will illustrates the structure for the tweet object.